-With the risk of a cyber-security breach increasing on a daily basis, below are some tips that will help a practice owner maintain the security that they need in order to protect patient information.
+With the risk of a cyber-security breach increasing on a daily basis, below are some tips that will help practice owners maintain the security that they need in order to protect patient information.

 Establish a Security Culture